babel/babel-polyfills/README.md

 Our old approach has two main problems:

-- It wasn't possible to use `@babel/preset-env`'s `targets` option with "pure" po<i>n</i>fylls, because `@babel/plugin-transform-runtime` is a completely separate package.
+- It wasn't possible to use `@babel/preset-env`'s `targets` option with "pure" po<i>n</i>yfills, because `@babel/plugin-transform-runtime` is a completely separate package.
-- We forced our users to use `core-js` if they wanted a Babel integration. `core-js` is a good and comprhensive polyfill, but it doesn't fit the needs of all of our users.
+- We forced our users to use `core-js` if they wanted a Babel integration. `core-js` is a good and comprehensive polyfill, but it doesn't fit the needs of all of our users.

 With this new packages we are proposing a solution for both of these problem, while still maintaining full backward compatibility.